Skip to Content

 Is The Arte Museum Worth Doing?

-I paid $45 ($40 base + $5 fees) for my weekday ticket, but pricing increases to $50 + $5 on the weekends.
+I paid $45 ($40 base + $5 fees) for my weekday ticket, but the price has since increased and starts at $60.

 Even the exhibits I found to be compelling didn’t usually give me a reason to stick around longer than a few minutes.

-Arte Museum Las Vegas is cool, but not $45 – $55 per person cool – I’d shudder at spending nearly $200 to bring my family of 4.
+Arte Museum Las Vegas is cool, but not $60 per person cool – I’d shudder at spending nearly $200 to bring my family of 4.

-In all, the museum took me around 30-45 minutes to navigate, and to be honest, I don’t see a need to budget much more time than that as most rooms are “quick hitters”.
+In all, the museum took me around 30-45 minutes to navigate, and to be honest, I don’t see a need to budget much more time than that, as most rooms are “quick hitters”.

 Full disclosure: Public reviews (on TripAdvisor, Google Reviews, etc.) that have come in so far don’t necessarily agree with my downtrodden perspective – If you think this looks cool, then don’t let me dissuade you.